tlivings/enjoi/README.md

 ### Schema Support

-`enjoi` is built against json-schema v4, but does not support all json-schema properties (sometimes due to lack of support in Joi).
+`enjoi` is built against json-schema v4, but does not support all of json-schema (yet).

 Here is a list of some missing keyword support still being worked on: